Last updated on March 27, 2023

 The usual response is for a boy to decide that he isn’t going to ejaculate anymore.
 He doesn’t realize that it is not possible.
 The pressure builds and, eventually, instinct takes over.
 He feels like he has lost control, and in a sense, he has to a certain degree.
 But when it is all done, guilt hits and he just knows it is all his fault so he tries again.
 Over time it can lead to a boy deciding he is worthless and unable to be righteous.

-Sorry for the long explanation, but I think it is important that you understand a little bit what teenage boys go through so you understand that it isn’t just your son and there are reasons behind what I am trying to get across to him.
+Sorry for the long explanation, but I think it is important that you understand a little bit about what teenage boys go through so you understand that it isn’t just your son and there are reasons behind what I am trying to get across to him.

-One of the big problems I’ve run across is adults, who knowing that pornography is wrong, just assume that the Bible also condemns masturbation.
+One of the big problems I’ve run across is adults, who know that pornography is wrong, just assume that the Bible also condemns masturbation.
 While masturbation is hinted at in several Old Testament verses, it is not condemned as a sin.
 Ejaculating made a male unclean, just as blood flows made a woman unclean.
 Breaking the laws of uncleanness in Israel was a sin, but being unclean was not sinful.
-Thus, because of this confusion boys who talk to some adults are told that they should not masturbate instead of being told they should not get involved in pornography.
+Thus, because of this confusion, boys who talk to some adults are told that they should not masturbate instead of being told they should not get involved in pornography.
 This then leads to further guilt over something a male instinctively does.

 What I try to get people to understand is that these are two separate issues.
 Masturbation and wet dreams are just a part of life for a male.
 Pornography is a different issue and needs to be addressed separately.